 The layout of the River is quite unusual in that it virtually follows the coastline for many miles and in some places there is very little separating it from the sea (see photo gallery). ... read more

 From the North you will be approaching in the Hollesley Bay Channel which has plenty of water and is bounded on it's eastern side by the Whiting Bank.
 Patches of this dry at CD, and the sea breaks on it, it's best well avoided.
 It is well charted and buoyed.
 Locate and identify the Orford Haven buoy (already mentioned) from seawards.

 Anchoring is possible anywhere within the River out of the main channel, with holding varying from good mud to dodgy shingle.

 The initial run up Long Reach towards Dove Point is not a good place to anchor.
 The tides run very hard, the holding is suspect, and there is a waterskiing area.
-Added to that there's no facilities.
+Added to that there are no facilities.

 The spit extending from Dove Point is marked by a unlit southerly cardinal buoy, and there are two choices.
 You can either pass North of Havergate Island, which gives access to Butley River and several other anchorages where a boat can lay in peace, or the more direct southerly route through The Narrows and Main Reach for those intent on reaching Orford and beyond.

 Anchorages and moorings in the Rivers Ore and Alde, for yachtsmen and motorboaters: ... read more